IuliiaKonovalova/school_app/README.md

 - [#22](https://github.com/IuliiaKonovalova/school_app/issues/22):

-As a Boss, I want to be able to **see lessons schedule **, so that I can schedule time to talk to a teacher or a parent.
+As a Boss, I want to be able to see lessons schedule, so that I can schedule time to talk to a teacher or a parent.

 - [#23](https://github.com/IuliiaKonovalova/school_app/issues/23):